 Motivation

-Best Buy’s CEO Hubert Joly spoke about what makes a leader in an online article from businessinsider.com and stated, “You must be clear about the purpose in life, what drives you, and make sure it’s connected with the purpose of the company.”
-As we look for leaders, we must focus on finding those who are motivated by the people they work with and have a positive relationship with change.
-Everyone has monetary motivations (no one wants to work for free!), but strong leaders are those driven to do more to help their employees, teams, and colleagues as well as themselves.
-Exception leaders know that employees want to feel like they have contributed and be fully present when finding opportunities to support and praise their teams.
+Best Buy’s CEO Hubert Joly spoke about what makes a leader in an online article from businessinsider.com, stating, “you must be clear about the purpose in life, what drives you, and make sure it’s connected with the purpose of the company.”
+We should seek leaders who are motivated by their team and embrace change positively.
+Everyone has financial motivations, but strong leaders go beyond their own interests to support their employees and teams.
+Exceptional leaders recognize that employees want to feel valued and actively seek opportunities to support and praise their teams.

 Change Communication

-Leaders of change have a skill of knowing when and how to communicate information and what else is needed for change management.
-Change is hard and uncomfortable, but a good change leader will take an implementation plan or change strategy and make it understandable to all levels of the organization.
-These change leaders possess exceptional communication and leverage them to enroll those above and below in the processes, systems, and behaviors needed to make the change successful.
+Leaders of change have the skill of knowing when and how to communicate information and what else is needed for change management.
+Change is challenging, but an effective leader will simplify the implementation plan to ensure everyone in the organization understands it.
+These change leaders excel in communication, engaging everyone involved in the necessary processes and behaviors for successful change.

-You need someone who will voice concerns, objections and advocates for the change needed as a voice for the people while also being a voice for change.
-The balance is critical as making the frontline feel heard is paramount in adoption, while voicing unforeseen challenges to leadership will prevent time and resource losses downstream.
-Often, the change will require a true disruptor to be the catalyst for change within your company, and it is worth noting that you may need to bring in an outside perspective to help challenge the status quo.
+You need someone who will voice concerns, objections, and advocates for the change in the workplace that is required as a voice for the people while also being a voice for change.
+Balancing frontline feedback is essential for adoption, while highlighting challenges to leadership helps avoid downstream resource losses.
+Change in your company often needs a disruptor and an outside perspective to challenge the status quo.

 Finding the Right Leaders

 While finding the right leadership to drive change is critical, organizations must also empower their leaders accordingly.
-With regard to enabling leaders to drive change, we believe that this is a crucial step to developing a successful leader:
+Enabling leaders to drive change is crucial for developing successful leaders.

-First, you must empower your leaders by giving them the authority to define implementation plans, communication plans and play active roles in executive report outs.
+Empower leaders by allowing them to define implementation and communication plans and actively participate in executive reports.
 They will see the crisis coming and will need to inform those in charge of course correct.
 Second, the authority must come with boundaries: time, resources/budget, and basic project management.
-Make sure to give them everything upfront to avoid confusion and empower them to remove those who can’t make the change with the group.
+Provide everything upfront to prevent confusion and enable them to remove those unwilling to change.
 Finally, you need to show full executive support for the leader’s decisions to make sure they are in the best place to succeed.

-Using these tips, you can help your company manage change and find leaders that can bring you through to success.
+Using these tips, you can help your company manage change in the workplace and find leaders that can bring you through to success.